 This afternoon you will have the option to either rest at the hotel or explore more of Thimphu town by visiting the National Memorial Chorten a prominent landmark in the city with its golden spires and bells or perhaps observe an archery demonstration, one of the nation’s most popular sports.

-In the evening, we’ll dine on organic vegetables from the garden as well as meat sourced from New Zealand at our hotel with Ms. Kuenga Wangmo, Bhutan’s Only Archaeologist.
+In the evening before dinner, we will be participating in a bonfire and cultural program.
+Then we’ll dine on organic vegetables from the garden as well as meat sourced from New Zealand at our hotel with Ms. Kuenga Wangmo, Bhutan’s Only Archaeologist.
 Ms Wangmo is quite accomplished as a National Geographic explorer with her doctorate degree from Cambridge.

-Today after breakfast, we’ll check out of Zhiwaling Ascent and drive to visit Asia’s tallest Buddha Dordenma Statue which sits high up on a mountain with beautiful views of the capital city before we head to Punakha.
+Today after breakfast, we’ll drive to visit Asia’s tallest Buddha Dordenma Statue which sits high up on a mountain with beautiful views of the capital city.

 Today we’ll visit the historic Punakha Dzong, known as the palace of great happiness or bliss.
 It was built in 1637-38 and is the second oldest and second largest dzong (fortress) in Bhutan and the former capital building.
 The dzong houses the sacred remains of Zhabdrung Ngawang Namgyal, the founder of Bhutan.
 It is located in the heart of the valley at the confluence of the Pho Chhu (male river) and Mo Chhu (female river).
 The Central Monastic Body spends their winters here.

 We'll drive to out new hotel, Dhensa Boutique Resort, to relax then have dinner.